npatel22526/Mem/README.md

 		-G, --minGQ		Minimum genotype quality [Default 30] -h, --help		Usage summary
 		-v, --verbose		Detailed Usage Information
+##### Note : Pedigree file should only contains proband's information and must be tab sepetrated.
+The sample names in pedigree file must exactly match the one in VCFs.
+It will use first 4 columns of the file and the rest will be ignored.
+	Family01	Child01	Father01	Mother01
+	Family02	Child02	Father02	Mother02

 #### Step 3: Filter MEs
 	- Read depth, Genotype quality and B-allele frequency filters are built into extraction script